A-Yologlu/A-Yologlu/README.md

 🎓 First-year Applied Computer Science student at Saxion University of Applied Sciences.
 💻 Currently learning **C programming**, algorithms, and computer science fundamentals (partial electrical engineering).
 🥊 13 years of kickboxing experience as of september 2025.
-🥋 Started with judo in september of 2025.

 ---